dana-rocha/dana-rocha.github.io/README.md

 # Personal Website

 This site was hand-coded using HTML/CSS and Jekyll.
 See it in action at https://dana-rocha.com.

 Website design inspired by Daniel Zhao.
-Profile Pic is by Victoria Romulo.
+Profile Picture is by Victoria Romulo.